-French Empire Clock depicting Achilles and Agamemnon: le Sacrifice d’Iphigenie
+French Empire Clock Depicting Achilles and Agamemnon: Le Sacrifice d’Iphigenie

 The Iliad starts off with a dispute between Agamemnon, son of Atreus and Achilles, son of Peleus.
 Agamemnon is the King of Mycenae and brother to the King of Sparta, Menelaus.
 Menelaus lost his wife, Helen, to Paris, the son of Priam, and has called upon his brother to go to war with the Trojans to get back Helen.
 Agamemnon being the hubris person he is, agreed and gathered thousands upon thousands of Greeks to attack Troy.
 Before the Greeks attacked Troy they overtook another city where Agamemnon took a priest’s daughter, Chryseis, as his prize.
 Her father, Chryses, tried to ransom his daughter, but Agamemnon laughed at him and sent him away.
 The priest then prayed to the sun god Apollo.
 Apollo heard his prayer and he rained arrows upon the Greeks.
 Achilles recognized that the reason the men were getting ill was because of Agamemnon’s refusal of the ransom.
 Achilles called a gathering of the men to explain this phenomenon and Agamemnon was forced to return the priest’s daughter.
-After Agamemnon lost his prize he decided to take Briseis, Achilles woman.
-Achilles response to this was per outrage and he decides to take himself out of the war with the Trojans.
+After Agamemnon lost his prize he decided to take Briseis, Achilles’ woman.
+Achilles response to this was pure outrage and he then decides to take himself out of the war with the Trojans.
 This decision determines the rest of the events that occur in the Iliad.